kmantel/squawker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Fritter
+about: Suggest an idea for Quacker
 title: "[REQ] "
 labels: enhancement
 assignees: ''